derjoker/drafts/deutsch/fanyi.md

 ## 2018.04.04

-Was für Werkzeugen und Strategie brauchen wir, um zukunftigen Arbeiter zu erkennen?
+Worauf müssen wir also achten, um die Leistungsträger von morgen zu finden?

 So what are the tools and strategies we need to identify tomorrow's high performers?